 Techniques for effectuating this strategy vary.
 As noted above, outsourcing is a common way of lowering production costs of products and services.
 Companies often employ new technologies in hopes of bringing down traditional cost structure (e.g., Wal- Mart).
 Operations managers study efficiency theories, such a Lean Sigma in order to determine ways of cutting waste (i.e., costs) in the production process.

 The downside of cost leadership strategy is that competitors will enter the market (new entrants) when old cost structures are replaced by more efficient structures (ex.
 Southwest Airlines).
 The existing business may be stuck at old cost rates (such as fuel) where new entrants have the benefit of lower rates.

 The Differentiation Strategy

 Differentiation is the strategic tactic of separating your produce or service from others in the industry.
 Unlike cost leaders, differentiation strategy focuses on the value proposition to customers.
-That is, the product or service has some unique character of feature that differentiates it from other competitors where the value proposition is greater to certain customers.
-Examples of differentiation substrategies include:
+That is, the product or service has some unique character or feature that differentiates it from other competitors where the value proposition is greater to certain customers.
+Examples of differentiation sub-strategies include:

 - Product performance (Speed, strength, etc.)

 - Quality of how the product is made.

 - Functionality (e.g., ease of use, features, etc.)

 - Brand Image (e.g., luxury goods – Rolex)

 - Support for Customer (Warranty, Guarantee, Customer Service)